 (High Fidelity Audio mode option.
 It enhances “Original Audio” mode, allowing for disabling echo cancellation & post-processing, while raising audio codec quality to 48Khz, 96Kbps mono/192kbps stereo for professional audio transmission in music education and performance applications.)

-Afterwards: we are not in the domain of language but somewhere else - more abstract?
+We are not in the domain of language but somewhere else - more abstract?

 attack, sustain and decay of sound